Hangry Children? What You Can Do to Help

 What Causes Kids to Overeat?

-When children go for long stretches without food, obviously that can wrestle up some fierce hunger.
+When children go for long stretches without food, obviously that can cause some fierce hunger.

 Also, if your meals don’t provide enough calories, or lack nutrients such as protein or fat, children may become hungry because their appetite isn’t satisfied.